 The location and layout of the ash ponds and associated dikes at the Ash Pond System of the Petersburg Generating Station is shown on Figure 5.2.
-There are three active ash ponds at the station.
-The ponds are identified as Pond A, Pond A', and Pond C. Former Ponds B and D were regraded prior to October 19, 2015 such that these former ponds can no longer impound water.
+There are two active ash ponds at the station.
+The ponds are identified as Pond A and Pond A'.
+Former Ponds B and D were regraded prior to October 19, 2015 such that these former ponds can no longer impound water.
+Pond C was graded to final design height and final cover placed with the work completed in October of 2020.
 Construction details of the perimeter dikes for these ponds are available on file in the EAP office at the station.

 Prior to recent plant improvements, the coal ash produced as a byproduct of generating electricity was combined with water and transported and discharged into the southwest portion of Pond A, the station's primary ash settling pond.
 Ash particles settled to the floor of the pond as the water moved across the pond to the pond's outlet pipes.
 Processed water from Pond A was then transferred to Pond A' through two 36-inch-diameter corrugated metal pipes where any ash particles that remained suspended were allowed additional time to settle to the floor of Pond A'.
 Water was then discharged from Pond A' to a discharge canal and Lick Creek through a concrete outlet structure (National Pollutant Discharge Elimination System-permitted Outfall 001) with a 6-foot-wide sharp-crested weir and a 24-inch-diameter reinforced concrete pipe.
-Rain water collected within Pond C is discharged through a concrete outlet structure with stop logs located in the southern-most corner of Pond C to an adjacent swale.
-The adjacent swale directs the effluent from Pond C to a 30-inch -diameter reinforced concrete pipe which discharges into the northeast corner of Pond A.